 1812 – Napoleon invades Russia, suffers massive losses, retreat as winter sets in.

-June 18, 1815 – Napoleon crushed by British at Waterloo, exiled for final time.
+1815 – Napoleon crushed by British at Waterloo, exiled for a final time.

-1816 – Smith family moves to Palmyra, NY – “The Burned-Over District” known for extreme evangelical fervor.
+1816 – Smith family moves to Palmyra, NY.
+“The Burned-Over District” known for its evangelical fervor.
 Unpaid creditors seize most of their funds.

 1817 – New York Daily Advertiser describes the public’s enthusiasm for Captain Kidd treasure.

-1817 – Governor of N.Y. describes mounds around state containing “piles of skeletons.” (see Natural Born Seer p.
-376)
+1817 – Governor of NY describes mounds around state containing “piles of skeletons.”

-Jan 21, 1818 – Palmyra Register publishes article speculating of battles and burial mounds in area.
+Jan 1818 – Palmyra Register publishes article speculating of battles and burial mounds in the area.

-1823 – View of the Hebrews, Ethan Smith published.
+1823 – Ethan Smith publishes View of the Hebrews.

-April 15, 1823 – Ontario (New York) Repository publishes story of Colonel Abraham Edwards’s discovery of ancient manuscript, nobody could decipher the hieroglyphics, receives prominent press.
+April 1823 – Ontario, NY repository publishes the story of Colonel Abraham Edwards’s discovery of an ancient manuscript, nobody could decipher the hieroglyphics, receives prominent press.

-May 16, 1823 – Detroit Gazette publishes article about same ancient manuscript.
+May 1823 – Detroit Gazette publishes an article about Edwards’s manuscript.

-August 15, 1823 – Salem Gazette reports in Albany, N.Y. newspaper that Captain Kidd hide his loot in the region.
+August 1823 – Salem Gazette reports in Albany, NY newspaper that Captain Kidd hide his loot in the region.

-June 23, 1824 – The Wayne Sentinel, a Palmyra, N.Y. paper, publishes an announcement of The Encyclopedia of Albany, a floating library which regularly traversed the Erie Canal, offering over 2,000 works.
-The boat would “move up and down the canal, bearing the riches of science as well as the gifts of fortune…”
+June 1824 – The Wayne Sentinel, a Palmyra, NY paper, publishes an announcement of The Encyclopedia of Albany, a floating library which regularly traversed the Erie Canal offering over 2,000 works.

-1824 – Popular history of New York published, relating tradition of Seneca Indians, highly civilized white race totally destroyed, built fortifications against savage red Indians.”
-(History of State of N.Y.
-Including its Aboriginal and Colonial Annals, p.40)
+1824 – Popular history of New York published, relating tradition of Seneca Indians and a highly-civilized white race that was utterly destroyed, but who built fortifications against savage red Indians” (History of State of N.Y.
+Including its Aboriginal and Colonial Annals, 40).

 1825 – Ethan Smith’s View of the Hebrews reprinted.

-1825 – The Palmyra Register reprints an article depicting the pursuit of Captain Kidd’s treasure.
-“A respectable gentleman in Tunbridge, in that state, was informed, by means of a dream, that a chest of money was buried on a small island in Agar’s brook, in Randolph.
+1825 – The Palmyra Register reprints an article depicting the pursuit of Captain Kidd’s treasure and adds: “A respectable gentleman in Tunbridge, in that state, was informed, through a dream, that a chest of money was buried on a small island in Agar’s brook, in Randolph.
 No sooner was he in possession of this valuable information, than he started off to enrich himself with treasure.
-After having been directed by the mineral rod where to search for the money…”
+After having been directed by the mineral rod where to search for the money.”

-1826 – There were at least 23 libraries surrounding Manchester / Palmyra.
+1826 – There were at least twenty-three libraries surrounding the Manchester and Palmyra area.

-1828 – Palmyra newspapers print anti-Masonic articles describing “secret combination”, referring to “its secret and cut-throat oaths.”
+1828 – Palmyra newspapers print anti-Masonic articles describing “secret combination,” and referring to “its secret and cut-throat oaths.”

-May 26, 1830 – Congress passes Indian Removal Act, forcing Indians west of Mississippi.
-Mormons view displacement as “God’s work”, fulfilling prophecy of a literal gathering.
+May 1830 – Congress passes the Indian Removal Act, forcing Indians west of Mississippi.
+Mormons view displacement as “God’s work,” fulfilling prophecy of a literal gathering.